MrSurajJ/project_chat_application/README.md

 ![Chat Application](https://i.ytimg.com/vi/ZwFA3YMfkoc/maxresdefault.jpg)

 ## Introduction
-This is a code repository for the corresponding video tutorial.

-In this video, we will create a full Realtime Chat Application.
-We're going to use  React on the front end, with NodeJS + Socket.io web socket library on the back end.
+This repository accompanies the video tutorial that demonstrates the creation of a complete Realtime Chat Application.
+Throughout this tutorial, we'll utilize React for the frontend, and the backend will be powered by NodeJS along with the Socket.io web socket library.

-By the end of this video, you will have a strong understanding of how to send and receive messages using web sockets and Socket.io to make any real-time application.
+Upon completing this video tutorial, you'll gain a solid grasp of how to effectively send and receive messages using web sockets and Socket.io, enabling you to develop real-time applications with confidence.

 ## Launch your development career with project-based coaching - https://www.jsmastery.pro